-B45 However, the factors listed in paragraph B42 (a)-(c) alone may not be conclusive.
+However, the factors listed in paragraph B42 (a)-(c) alone may not be conclusive.
 If an investor, having considered those factors, is unclear whether it has power, it shall consider additional facts and circumstances, such as whether other shareholders are passive in nature as demonstrated by voting patterns at previous shareholders' meetings.
 This includes the assessment of the factors set out in paragraph B18 and the indicators in paragraphs B19 and B20.
-The fewer voting rights the investor holds, and the fewer parties that would need to act together to outvote the investor, the more reliance would be placed on the additional facts and circumstances in paragraphs B18-B20 are considered together with the investor's rights, greater weight shall be given to the evidence of power in paragraph B18 than to the indicators of power in paragraphs B19 and B20.
+The fewer voting rights the investor holds, and the fewer parties that would need to act together to outvote the investor, the more reliance would be placed on the additional facts and circumstances to assess whether the investor's rights are sufficient to give it power.
+When the facts and circumstances in paragraphs B18-B20 are considered together with the investor's rights, greater weight shall be given to the evidence of power in paragraph B18 than to the indicators of power in paragraphs B19 and B20.